Patrick-L-vieira/python-weather-GUI/README.md

 ## Installation

-1.  **Clone the repository:** If you are using git, clone this repo to your local machine: `git clone <repository_url>`.
+1.  **Clone the repository:** If you are using git, clone this repo to your local machine: git clone htps://github.com/bwuny/python-weather-GUI.
 If you are not using git, download the files and extract them to a new directory.

 2.  **Install required libraries:**